wing5wong/artisan-whs-static/source/_events/2024-02-01_student-achievement-conferences.md

 Times: 3.00pm to 8.40pm (with dinner hour 5.00pm - 6.00pm)
 Where: Te Mana and Te Wehi Gymnasiums

-BOOKINGS OPEN at 5pm on THURSDAY 28 MARCH
+**BOOKINGS OPEN at 5pm on THURSDAY 28 MARCH**

-To book an interview **AFTER 5pm on Thursday 28 March**, click the following link:
+To book an interview AFTER 5pm on Thursday 28 March, click the following link:
 👉 <https://www.schoolinterviews.co.nz/>
 ('Event Code' is needed from the Interim Report, emailed to you on 28 March).